DFE-Digital/increasing-internet-access-design-history/app/posts/2020-12-11-fe-providers.md

 To communicate to users their allocation has increased to include sixth-form students we’ve used the notification banner.
 The banner has two states depending on if the school can order (because it has reported disruption or can [order devices proactively](/push)) or not.

-Ideally, the banner would show the number of devices added but then it would then need further conditional states given on what has been ordered, for example it should potentially hide once the user has placed an order.
+Ideally, the banner would show the number of devices added but then it would need conditional states based on what has been ordered.
+For example it should potentially hide once the user has placed an order.
 But there’s no way to know if the user has seen the banner or the devices ordered are from the devices allocated to sixth form students.

 The banner is identical for schools and Responsible Bodies.